mikeraab/docker001/Participant-Guide.md

 In Step 1.3, use VI or editor of your choice, like nano.

-To use VI, if you are on Oracle Linux
+To use VI, if you are on Oracle Linux:

 ```
 $ vi Dockerfile
 ```

-Create a text file name Dockerfile with these 3 lines.
+Create a text file name Dockerfile with these 3 lines:

-> *If you are using VI, press the "i" key to enter insert mode.
+> *Note - if you are using VI, press the "i" key to enter insert mode.

 ```
 FROM docker/whalesay:latest